shanthanblack/webapp/README.md

 #TODO

-Add instruction to deploy to ElasticBeanstalk try to figure it out at begin the task
+Add instruction to deploy to ElasticBeanstalk try to figure it out at task details